skin cancer and

 The treatment involves removing the skin cancer one layer at a time while leaving the surrounding tissue intact and unharmed.
 The layers are then analyzed microscopically while you wait in the office.
 Once a skin layer is removed, it will be processed and reviewed immediately by the dermatologist to determine if all of the malignant cells have been taken.
 This procedure continues until the tissue is cancer-free.

 Most of our Mohs Surgeons at the Laser & Skin Surgery Center of New York undergo extensive Fellowship Training under Roy G. Geronemus, M.D.
 In addition, Fellowship Training from the American College of Mohs Surgery indicates a higher level of education and skill which our dermatologists obtain in order to provide patients with the best possible care.
-Our Mohs surgeons are amongst the most experienced in New York.
-Our laboratory is also CLIA-approved and certified by the AAAHC.
-We also provide laser treatments to improve the cosmetic outcome after Mohs surgery.
+Our Mohs surgeons are amongst the most experienced in the East Coast.
+We also provide plastic surgery and laser treatments to improve the cosmetic outcome after Mohs surgery on-site, and we can usually provide same-day reconstruction.

 Learn more about Mohs Micrographic Surgery.